 Housing and Board

 Bread Loaf will provide room and board for each employee for the summer session.
 The Bread Loaf office will arrange appropriate on- and off-campus housing at all campuses.
-Faculty and staff who opt to live off campus when on-campus housing is available will be responsible for half their rent.
+Faculty who opt to live off campus when on-campus housing is available will be responsible for half their rent.
 (In New Mexico, where on-campus housing is limited, most faculty will be housed off site.)

 Family and Caregivers